Search Engine Basics

-Google shifted toward personalized search to help provide the most relevant and useful content possible based on a user’s search.
-By utilizing advanced machine learning and user data, Google is always pushing to find new ways to give the best results for a specific query.
+Google’s shift toward personalized search was to help provide the most relevant and useful content based on a user’s search.
+By utilizing advanced machine learning and user data, Google constantly pushes to find new ways to give the best results for a specific query.

 Some of the newest Google features include:

-Sometimes called “answer boxes”, featured snippets strive to give users an instant answer to their search query without the need to venture onto a website.
-Google shows these snippets above the regular organic search results, but below any paid ads.
-Featured snippets come in several different types, such as paragraph, list, table, video, rich answer, tool or calculator, etc.
+Sometimes called “answer boxes,” featured snippets seek to provide an instant answer to a search query without the need to click on a website.
+Google shows these snippets above the regular organic search results but below any paid ads.
+Featured snippets come in several types: paragraph, list, table, video, rich answers, tool, calculator, etc.

 Multitask United Model

-An algorithm update from Google, the search engine will use the natural language processing feature during the process of indexing web pages.
-The search engine will then try to understand the meaning of passages on a site page.
-This means that a specific section (passage) of a page’s content can now show up in the search results for relevant search queries.
+This algorithm update from Google makes it possible to use the natural language processing feature during the web page indexing process.
+The search engine will then try to understand the meaning of passages on a site’s page.
+This means that a specific section (passage) of a page’s content can now appear in the search results for relevant search queries.

 Core Web Vitals

 This is an update to the Page Experience Algorithm since May 2021.
 Core Web Vitals consists of three key page experience metrics: Largest Contentful Paint (LCP), First Input Delay (FID), and Cumulative Layout Shift (CIS).
-To put it simply, Core Web Vitals is a set of user-focused metrics that are meant to help measure a page’s “health” to provide a better user experience.
+To put it simply, Core Web Vitals is a set of user-focused metrics to help measure page “health” to provide a better user experience.